-Children's sexual behaviour exists on a wide continuum, ranging from normal and developmentally expected too inappropriate, problematic, abusive and violent.
+Children's sexual behaviour exists on a wide continuum, ranging from normal and developmentally expected too inappropriate, problematic, abusive, and violent.
 Problematic, abusive, and violent sexual behaviour is developmentally inappropriate and may cause developmental damage.
-A useful umbrella term is "harmful sexual behaviour" (HSB).
-The term has been widely adopted in child protection and is used in this advice.

 HSB can occur online and/or face-to-face and can also occur simultaneously between the two.
-HSB will be considered in a child protection context.